hortibonn/including-unreliable-stakeholder-estimates-of-small-n/README.md

 ## Context

-In a research project on nutrient flows in the district of Kleve, Germany several stakeholder coming from different industries (farmers, waste treatment, environmentalists, food processing, scientists) were interviewed.
+In a research project on nutrient flows in the district of Kleve, Germany, several stakeholder coming from different industries (farmers, waste treatment, environmentalists, food processing, scientists) were interviewed.
 This is a follow-up project on a study were nutrient flows in the agro-food-waste system of Kleve were mapped (van der Wiel et al.
 2021).
 A simplified version of the outcomes can be seen for the example of nitrogen flows in the figure below.
-The study was carried out on a district level, boxes in the Figure represent the studied subsystems crop farming, animal farming, food processing, consumers and waste treatment.
+The study was carried out on a district level, boxes represent the studied subsystems.
 The system boundaries are represented in the outer box.
-Flows between the subsystem were collected from reports, expert estimates and modeled.
+Flows between the subsystem were collected from reports, expert estimates and model outputs.
 The study investigated flows of nitrogen (N), phosphorous (P), potassium (K) and to a lesser extent carbon (C).
 In the figure below the flows were aggregated of numerous individual subsystem interactions, for more details please refer to van der Wiel et al. (2021).

 <img src="simplified model.jpg" alt="Nitrogen flows in the agro-food-feed-waste system in Kleve, Germany for the reference year 2020.
 The nitrogen flows (t) between the subsystems were cumulated.
 This figure is a modified version of Figure 1 in @van2021restoring" width="70%" />
 <p class="caption">